brackendev/SwiftPlayground-Pharo/README.md

 ### Imports

-[Foundation](https://developer.apple.com/documentation/foundation) is imported automatically.
-For other frameworks, import as needed.
+The Apple [Foundation](https://developer.apple.com/documentation/foundation) framework is imported into Swift code automatically.
+To use other Apple frameworks with Swift code, use the Swift `import` directive as needed.

 ### Asynchronous Swift Code